solarseven / Shutterstock

-The beneficial material properties of gold include outstanding resistance to corrosion, the ease with which it can be worked and high thermal and electrical conductivity.
-Only silver and copper are better conductors of electricity, but do not have comparable resistance to tarnishing or corrosion.
-In conditions under which most other metals either tarnish or corrode away, gold remains inert and extremely durable.
+The useful material properties of gold are excellent resistance to corrosion, ease of working with it, and high electrical and thermal conductivity.
+Copper and silver are the only metals that are better conductors of electricity, but they do not have comparable resistance to corrosion or tarnishing.
+Under certain conditions, where most of the other metals either tarnish or corrode away, gold stays inert and highly durable.

-So where resistance to tarnish or corrosion is essential, it is therefore common to either use gold or a gold alloy, or to plate gold onto a less noble metal.
-For electronic applications, the resistance of gold to environmental effects is perhaps its most important property.
-It means that the technical performance of gold bonding wires or gold electroplating remain essentially unaltered with time.
+Therefore, in applications where resistance to corrosion or tarnish is necessary, it is normal to use either gold or a gold alloy, or to plate gold onto a less noble metal.
+In the case of electronic applications, the most important property is the resistance of gold to environmental effects.
+It implies that the technical performance of gold electroplating or gold bonding wires remains substantially unchanged with respect to time.

 Optimum Use of Gold

-In general, the more sophisticated the equipment and the greater the need for reliability, the greater the requirement to exploit the advantages of gold as a material.
-This means that in telecommunications, computers, automotive electronics and defence systems where safety is critical, gold is indispensable.
+In general, if the equipment is more sophisticated, then there is a greater need for reliability, and in turn greater requirement to leverage the benefits of gold as a material.
+This implies that in computers, telecommunications, defense systems, and automotive electronics, where safety is considered crucial, the use of gold is unavoidable.

-gold in the electronic sector, including the development of high strength connecting wires and improved wetting solder alloys.
-Innovations required for information technology in the future will be highly integrated electronic devices, designed and fabricated on the nanometre scale (one billionth of a metre).
+In the electronic sector, gold is used for developing high-strength connecting wires and better wetting solder alloys.
+Breakthroughs needed for information technology in the upcoming years will be highly integrated electronic devices, which are designed and fabricated on the nanometer scale (one-billionth of a meter).

 Thanks to its resistance to oxidation and mechanical strength at the very small dimensions defined by nanotechnology, gold will be an unavoidable element for nanoscale electronic devices.
 The reliability of gold is a necessary characteristic for the growing use of electronic components in cars.